iv-m/iv-m.github.io/contents/articles/kafka-limit-disk-space/index.md

 ---
-title: 'Apache Kafka: how limit the disk space'
+title: 'Apache Kafka: how to limit the disk space'
 date: 2017-02-26 18:00
 template: article.jade
 ---